VarunYenni/gk-daily-insight-hub/README.md

 # GK Daily Insight Hub 🧠🇮🇳

 > A smart, AI-powered current affairs app tailored for UPSC and other Indian government exam aspirants.
-Built using Supabase, OpenAI, and Next.js.
+Built using Supabase, HuggingFace, and React.js.

 ---